-3. Get a standalone novel under your belt.
-Do you know how to structure, write, finish, revise, and sell a novel?
+3. Get a stand-alone novel under your belt.
 If you don’t know how to get a single novel into the air, what makes you think it will be worth your time and budget to launch an entire squadron of first efforts?
-Writing a standalone novel forces you to create a story that works right here, right now.
-There’s no wiggle room to allow overwriting or spineless narrative arcs to dribble over into the next book.
+Writing a stand-alone novel forces you to create a story that works.
+You have no excuses: “Oh, that’ll wrap up at the end of the series,” or “I’ll develop that character’s motivation in another book.”
+It’s now or never.
 Learn to walk before you run.

 Is your series falling apart at the seams?
 A Plot Accelerator (or, heh, a series of them) could help you get things back on track.
 It’s an affordable way to zero in on the elements that drive your story from start to finish.
 And ask me about book mapping for your entire series—we’ll track down the weak spots and connect all the dots.